gavinlyonsrepo/RpiMotorLib/Documentation/Nema11DRV8825.md

 The library file RpiMotorLib.py contains the class which controls the motor.
 The class is called A4988Nema.
 This class handles both A4988 and Drv8825.

-The only difference from a user POV is when you instantiate the class the user passes the motor type and also user can now use 1/32 microstep for DRV8825.
+The two difference from a user POV is

+1. When you instantiate the class the user passes the motor type ( "DRV8825")
+2. 1/32 microstep for DRV8825 is available.
 The test file is called DRV8825_Nema_Test.py

 See for more details [A4988 software Section](Nema11A4988.md)